AlphaResearch: Accelerating New Algorithm Discovery with Language Models: Experiments

-\textbf{LLMs could sometimes discover new algorithms themselves.} \autoref{tab:res} presents the results of AlphaResearchComp on 8 algorithms discovery problems.
-AlphaResearch achieved a 2/8 win rate (excel@best > 0) against human researchers, with one notable success: the algorithm discovered by AlphaResearch for \emph{``Packing Circles''} problem reaches the best-of-known performance (2.636 for n=26, 2.939 for n=32), outperforming human researchers (2.634 for n=26, 2.936 for n=32) and AlphaEvolve (2.635 for n=26, 2.937 for n=32).
+\autoref{tab:res} presents the results of AlphaResearchComp on 8 algorithms discovery problems.
+AlphaResearch achieves a 2/8 win rate ($\Delta$ $>$ 0) against human researchers, with one notable success: the algorithm discovered by AlphaResearch for \emph{``Packing Circles''} problem reaches the best-of-known performance (2.636 for n=26, 2.939 for n=32), outperforming human researchers (2.634 for n=26, 2.936 for n=32) and AlphaEvolve (2.635 for n=26, 2.937 for n=32), where the case (n = 32) is shown in \autoref{fig:comp-alpha}.

-\textbf{LLMs can refine their research ideas autonomously.} AlphaResearch discovers advanced algorithm by iteratively propose and verify new research ideas.
-As shown in \autoref{tab:res}, 6/8 problems demonstrate consistent improvement throughout the discovery process. \autoref{fig:reward} presents two examples of the reward trend in AlphaResearch, where the execution-based reward initially grows rapidly, then slowly plateaus for optimal performance seeking.
-This improvement trend emphasizes the autonomous discovery ability of research agents.

-\textbf{The discovery of superhuman algorithms remains challenging for LLMs.} Despite exhibiting continuous reward growth, AlphaResearch’s performance still underperforms human researchers in 6 out of 8 problems.
-We initialize AlphaResearch with the best-of-known solution from human researchers on \emph{``Littlewood polynomials``} and \emph{``MSTD(n=30)``} problems, where AlphaResearch didn't show an increase in execution-based rewards.
-This indicates that current LLMs still struggle to consistently find better algorithms than human researchers.